vieirat/CS1XA3/README.md

 4. Checks all the Haskell files for syntax error and outputs it into errors.log.
 First it finds all haskell files before executing ghc -fno-code (Hint given in instructions).

 5. This custom feature finds all encrypted files and copies them into a new directory.
 First it checks to see if directory exists, if not then it is created.
 Then, once it exists it finds all files with the .enc extensions and copies them into the new directory.
-(Learned how to use if to see if directory exists here: https://www.cyberciti.biz/faq/howto-check-if-a-directory-exists-in-a-bash-shellscript/)
+(Learned how to use if statement to see if directory exists here: https://www.cyberciti.biz/faq/howto-check-if-a-directory-exists-in-a-bash-shellscript/)